An ensemble related to discrete orthogonal polynomials and its application to tilings of a half-hexagon: Analytic assumptions

 In order to state our asymptotic results, we review some terminology and results from the monograph \cite{BKMM07}.
-In applications as the arctic circle phenomenon, the asymptotic behaviour of $p_{N,k}(z)$ and $K_{N,k}$ as $N$ and $k$ \emph{simultaneously} tend to infinity plays a crucial role.
+In our main application to random tilings, the asymptotic behaviour of $p_{2N,2k}(z)$ and $K_{2N,2k}$ as $N$ and $k$ \emph{simultaneously} tend to infinity plays a crucial role.
 The results of \cite{BKMM07} are obtained under some technical assumptions \cite[Section 1.2]{BKMM07} on the weight, nodes and number of particles.
 These are in particular fulfilled in the situation of the (half-) hexagon tilings.